kipkoech88/kipkoech88/README.md

 - 👋 Hi, I’m @kipkoech88
-- 👀 I’m interested in machine learning and data science
+- 👀 Full stack Software Engineer
-- 🌱 I’m currently learning R, Python and advanced Excel
+- 🌱 I’m currently working in Javascript and Python
-- 💞️ I’m looking to collaborate on Machine learning
+- 💞️ I’m looking to collaborate on Machine learning and Software Development
 - 📫 You can Reach me @hoseakipkoech88@gmail.com

 <!---